geoffrey-anto/DVLPR/README.md

 # Twitter-For-Developers
-A Place For Developers, By Developers For Tweeting About Development (Under Development)
+A Place For Developers, By Developers For Tweeting About Development

 ## Run The Project
 - Start Local Postgres Database